lautis/refined-github-safari/README.md

 npm run build
 ```

-will build the required JS file to "Refined Gituhub Extension" directory.
+will build the required JS file to "Refined GitHub Extension" directory.

-Then, build Refined Github.app with
+Then, build Refined GitHub for Safari.app with

 ```
 xcodebuild